 Some weeks later, Grace was asked to go to homecoming.
 I told her that would be fine, but I needed to meet the boy.
 She refused, and it immediately escalated.
 I told her she was not going until I met him and spoke with his parents.
 She said no one else’s parents made them do this.
 She didn’t want me to meet him or his parents.
 She demanded, “Why can’t you just let me go without this?” and without even waiting for me to respond, she left the room.

 Over the next few days, she and I had terse and tense conversations about how I needed to meet her date: he needed to come to the house, I needed to talk to his parents, I would not let her go with someone I didn't know.
 But, conversations with Grace were like driving by a rockslide.
 You knew it was risky.
 Could you deliver your information and get out before the rocks fell and smashed everything in their path?
 Conversations would escalate quickly over nothing.
 Over anything.
 At any time.
-And then it was over.
-She would leave the room.
+And then it was over because she would leave the room.
 It got to where we all got conditioned to leave her alone or give her a pass for behavior.
 It was a terrible existence for those of us who were with her all of time.
 And, I am sure it was terrible for Grace as well.
 There was no way she was happy.

 I did get the mom’s number and called her.
 I met the boy.
 And he was nice.
 And his parents seemed great.
 I don’t know what Grace’s hesitation was.
 Perhaps it would have just been embarrassing to her?